Traditional Welsh Rarebit Recipe

 Leftover cheese sauce

 Sometimes when I make this, I have sauce leftover.
 It keeps well in a sealed container refrigerated for up to 4 days.
-Just spread the sauce onto toasted bread and broil until browned, melted and bubbly.
+Then you can enjoy Welsh rarebit for days.

 Traditional Welsh Rarebit Recipe – Step by Step

-Toast grain bread until browned on both sides.
+Toast bread slices until browned on both sides.

 If you’ve tried this Traditional Welsh Rarebit Recipe or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!